Diabetes Prevention Program

 - Have no previous diagnosis of type 1 or type 2 diabetes

-- Have received a blood test result in the prediabetes range in the past year, or have been previously diagnosed with gestational diabetes (diabetes or high blood sugar when pregnant)
+- Have received a blood test result in the prediabetes range in the past year, scored 5 or higher on the prediabetes risk test, or have been previously diagnosed with gestational diabetes (diabetes or high blood sugar when pregnant)

 You cannot participate in the program if you: